 However!
 There are potters who apply underglaze with a slip trailer.
 The trick is to use a very fine nozzle in the bulb.
 It’s possible to buy very fine metal nozzles for a slip trailer.
 Using one of these will dispense the underglaze finely enough to create an attractive design.

-If the slip is a different color to the underglaze, the color of the slip will pop through the underglaze.
+If the slip is a different color from the underglaze, the color of the slip will pop through the underglaze.
 The pattern of the slip will also show through the sanded underglaze.

 Sgraffito Underglaze Techniques